rastervc/mathdocs/docs/abstract_algebra/rings_and_modules/intro.md

 We can obtain a trivial ring from any abelian group by letting it be the additive group, and defining multiplication as above.

 <div class="compact" markdown>
 ***Theorem 3.*** The only unital trivial ring is the zero ring.

-*Proof.* For the converse, it is clear the zero ring is trivial.
+*Proof.* It is clear the zero ring is trivial.
 For the forward direction, note that $1 \cdot 1$ is equal to both $1$ and $0$, since the ring is trivial, whence $1 = 0$.
 This is the hallmark property of the zero ring.
 <span style="float: right">$\square$</span>
 </div>

 ## Introduction to modules